 2. Reduce nitrogen fertilizer applications to 50 to 80% of amounts required for an optimum yield potential.
 Vitazyme will allow plants to make more efficient use of available nitrogen.
 Reduce amounts each time nitrogen is normally applied.
-Obtain a score for each item from the chart below.
+Obtain a score for each of the following items:

 3. Apply Vitazyme, if possible, to the seeds at or before planting.
-Use the recommendations given for legumes above.
+Use the recommendations given for

-4. Apply Vitazyme to the crop as indicated below.

-5. Integrate other sound, sustainable management practices into the total program such as soil conservation practices, minimum tillage, crop rotations with legumes, and the use of proper varieties.
+- 4. Apply Vitazyme to the crop as indicated below. - 5.
+Integrate other sound, sustainable management practices into the total program such as soil conservation practices, minimum tillage, crop rotations with legumes, and the use of proper varieties.